 Let’s say a Mexican in the U.S. works in construction and receives his weekly wage in cash, which is very common.
 After the workers receive their payment in cash, they could go to a website like LocalBitcoins.com, place an order in person, and once they’ve received their Bitcoins, simply send them to their family back home in Mexico.

-Or, they could take that cash, go to one of the many Bitcoin ATM’s in the U.S. and purchase their Bitcoins or open up a bitcoin debit card account.
+Alternatively, they could take that cash, go to one of the many Bitcoin ATM’s in the U.S. and purchase their Bitcoins or open up a bitcoin debit card account.

 The real challenge today would be receiving and converting the funds on the Mexico end.
 It appears there are only three Bitcoin ATM’s in Mexico, but it’s safe to assume that with $24 billion on the line, some savvy entrepreneurs in Mexico would realize the potential and install more ATMs.
 Once those ATMs are installed throughout the country there would be little anyone could do to stop the flow of remittance funds.